Birding activities

 Passerine Banding Demonstrations

-Meeting point : Dunes of Tadoussac
+Meeting point: Dunes of Tadoussac

-Free access
+Free activity!

 Let yourself be charmed by the owls

-Site : Dunes of Tadoussac
+Meeting point: Dunes of Tadoussac

-Raptors in flight: how to identify them ? presented by Hydro-Québec
+Raptors in flight: how to identify them?

-Meeting point : Dunes of Tadoussac
+Meeting point: Dunes of Tadoussac

-Free access
+Free activity!

 TOURS

-Discovering pelagic birds
+Birding cruise – Discovering pelagic birds

 Departures:

-Duration: approximately 2h
+Duration: approximately 2h30

-Rate : 17,25$ (taxes and fees included)
+Rate : 101.2$ (taxes included)

-Capacity : 20 participants per hike
+Capacity : 25 participants

 Departures:

-Level of difficulty : all levels
+Level of difficulty : Easy

-2022 Program
+2023 Program